EricGebhart/flickr-fetcher/README.md

 Granted the UI would become more complex, with the option to view different sized files or generate new sizes.
 But then we'll want filtering and searching and what not, so this project might as well provide a solid foundation for future growth.
 The difference in code is not great.
-The difference in architecture from a server that fetchs and displays images is.
+The difference in architecture from a server that just fetchs and displays images is.

  *The request is for this*
  * Fetch images when asked
  * Resize images only to the size asked for.
+ * display the number of images in the size asked for.

  *This design provides for this*
  * Fetch images by request or continually.